Winning NEC Bids for Small Contractors: Planning Your Way to Procurement Success

 SMEs don’t need in-house P6 planners to win NEC work.
 But they do need access to NEC-savvy planning expertise.

-Partner with a consultancy like NEC Planning Solutions to:
+Partner with a project comntols consultancy to:

 Develop bid programmes